adlnet/xapi-profiles/xapi-profiles-spec.md

 ---- | ------
-`@id` | The IRI of the document resource, used as the stateId/profileId in xAPI `@type` | One of: `StateResource`, `AgentProfileResource`, `ActivityProfileResource` `name` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `deprecated` | Optional.
+`@id` | The IRI of the document resource, used as the stateId/profileId in xAPI `@type` | One of: `StateResource`, `AgentProfileResource`, `ActivityProfileResource` `prefLabel` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.
 `context` | *Optional*. the IRI of a JSON-LD context for this document resource